Newsletter Subscribe

 Gertrude Hotel

-Gertrude Hotel is striving to make the most unique and memorable pizza in Melbourne.
-The new (and beautifully) refurbished boozer hand-stretches their pizza so that it's light and chewy, with a crust that has a satisfying crunch.
-They're generous with toppings but leave space to enjoy the subtle flavour of the 48 hour fermented dough.
-Using Australian 00 flour that is milled in rural NSW and self-purified and temperature-controlled water, they make the dough controlling.
-They also use a gas-powered oven to have full control over the temperature.
-Popular flavour: 'White Boy' pizza - caramelised onion, fior di latte, gorgonzola, smoked scamorza, grana padano and chives.
-It's sweet, salty and smokey - and one of the best new pizzas in Melbourne.
+Gertrude Hotel is striving to make the most memorable pizza in Melbourne.
+The newly (and beautifully) refurbished gastropub hand-stretches their pizza so that it’s light as air, with a crust that has a satisfying crunch.
+They’re generous with toppings but leave space to enjoy the subtle flavour of the 48-hour fermented dough.
+One of their most popular flavours is the prawn pizza with vodka sauce and jalapenos.
+It’s hot, salty, and unlike anything else.

 148 Gertrude Street, Fitzroy